 Many laboratories, which are still in the early to intermediate research stage and unclear on the promise of mAbs-based therapeutic products may not be ready to make large-scale capital investments in industrial-scale autoclaves.
 Due to the awkward configuration of most industrial autoclaves, those that are large enough to accommodate small to medium-size bioreactors and fermenters would require investments of tens of thousands of dollars, even to meet marginal throughput.
 Fortunately, there are autoclaves that are designed to effectively accommodate smaller bioreactors and fermentors, while being inexpensive, compact, and easy to install.

-Top-loading autoclaves’ vertically-aligned chamber configuration provide the perfect solution for effectively and affordably scaling a bioreactor and fermentor sterilization operation.
+Top-loading autoclaves’ vertically-aligned chamber configuration provides the perfect solution for effectively and affordably scaling a bioreactor and fermentor sterilization operation.

 Top-Loading Autoclaves for Bioreactors / Fermentor Sterilization